Director of Graduate Studies

 Email: d dot wright dot 3 at warwick dot ac dot uk

 I joined the University in 2008 and, following a year teaching in the Sociology department, joined the Centre in 2009.
 Before coming to Warwick I completed five years of post-doctoral research with the ESRC's centre for research into socio-cultural change, CRESC, based at the Open University in Milton Keynes.
 My PhD - a study of work in the UK retail book trade - was awarded by the University of Nottingham in 2004.
 I helped co-found and launch our MA programme in Global Media and Communication in 2010 and, since 2015, have taught on the MA in International Cultural Policy and Management.
-Since 2018, I've acted for the Faculty of Arts as one of Warwick's two site directors for the Midlands4Cities AHRC PhD Doctoral Training Consortium.

 Teaching and supervision